lananhdepgai1/lananhdepgai1/README.md

 ### Hello everyone 👋
-✨welcome to my small corner - Final-student majoring in Information Systems at HCMUTE✨
+✨welcome to my small corner - I’m a Tester and Business Analyst with a background in Information Systems from Ho Chi Minh City University of Technology and Education.✨

 ## 🌐Socials